HuxleyM/happy-cat/README.md

 # future of the project

-I'd like this project to send out a confirmational email as well as to send out the actual gif emails.
+I'd like this project to send out a confirmation email as well as to send out the actual gif emails.

+There should be a password strength bar.

 I'd like to implement end to end testing with cypress but had time restraints and was unable to complete this.